You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 13 Activities to Avoid for Spine and Joint Comfort During and After Pregnancy

 Maintaining spine and joint health during pregnancy and postpartum is essential for overall well-being.
 Avoiding certain activities can help reduce strain and prevent discomfort.
-Here are 13 activities new and expecting mothers should refrain from to support their health:
+Here are 13 activities new and expecting mothers should refrain from to help their health:

 1. Avoid cycling, running, or jogging.